Vlad-404/photo-portfolio/README.md

 - Removing an item from cart manually resulted in 500 error.
 See bug#019
 - `Home` link in `header-navbar.html` sometimes ends up under cart icon on small number of screen sizes and only if there was something in the cart.
 Left unresolved as it affects a very small number of cases and is not a major bug

+## Testing with validation services

+**W3C markup validation** returned `The aria-labelledby attribute must point to an element in the same document` errors.
+Reason for this might be use of template logic and conditions that are required for some `if` statements to work.
+There was an empty header error as well but it wasn't consisent.
+I disregarded this error as it didn't had any impact on the site.

+**The W3C CSS Validation Service** returned no errors for css files.

 ## User Stories Testing

 As a user: